michaeluno/amazon-auto-links/readme.txt

 = Works without JavaScript =
 Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
 But this one works!

-= Automatically Insert Amazon Advertisement Links in Posts and Feeds = Just check where you want the product links to appear with auto-insert.
+= Automatic Insertion in Posts and Feeds =
+Just check where you want the product links to appear with auto-insert.

 - **Static Contents Conversion** - If you want the product link to be static, it is possible.
+This means if you deactivate the plugin, the converted contents will remain.
 - **Detailed Visibility Criteria** - You can enable/disable product links on the pages you want or do not want by post ID, taxonomy, page type, and post type.

 = Widgets =